 This two-part series takes a detailed look at what’s ahead this year in data privacy, including trends around the world and what next steps should be taken to stay ahead of the ever-changing privacy landscape.
+To learn more about how we can support your organization, visit our data privacy consulting page.

 Data, often considered to be the “oil of the digital world,” is now considered the most important asset and lifeblood of today’s digital economy.
 We are only creating more of it and now, more than ever, significantly rely on digital technology to run our businesses.
 With each passing year, the magnitude and cost of data breaches exceed the year before, leading to a shift in how consumers view their data and expect their data to be secured.
 In 2019 alone, breaches soared, with billions of consumer accounts exposed.
 As a result, we have seen an increasing number of data privacy regulations, with many more in the pipeline.
 Now, more than ever before, companies are expected to have the right safeguards in place for data they collect, process and share in order to earn consumer and employee trust in data security.